kulkultech/open-source/en_ID/pages/internship.md

 ### Working with Vim

+Note: This not required for a non-technical candidate.

 One of the simplest but most powerful text editors out there is Vim.
 If you want to see what Vim can do and how powerful it can be, you can learn more about [Vim here][LearnVim].
 Vim is not necessary for this internship, but it is truly helpful when working with Terminal and Git.

 ## Step 1 - Install Ngecilin in your computer

+Note:
+‎
-Note: No GitHub Issues or Pull Requests expected from this stage, but if you have one, it will be appreciated.
+- No GitHub Issues or Pull Requests expected from this stage, but if you have one, it will be appreciated.
+- This not required for a non-technical candidate.

 The first step is we want you to taste how it's like to grab somebody else's code from the internet from the project that we have in the company.
 Ngecilin has already good documentation that you can follow in [its repositories][Ngecilin].

 ## Step 2 - Learn how to use SSH

+Note:
+‎
+- This not required for a non-technical candidate.
-Note: We hope you're able to use SSH key authentication in your GitHub after finishing this step.
+- We hope you're able to use SSH key authentication in your GitHub after finishing this step.

 After you are able to install Ngecilin we will soon start our social coding journey.
 The goals of this step are the following.